tomhazledine/tomhazledine.github.io/_posts/articles/2015-12-03-thingmonk-iot-conference.md

 The official father of the term “Silicon Roundabout”, Matt Biddulph, closed day one with a talk about how 'conversation' can help solve some of the main issues with many IoT devices.
 He was very coy about his new venture, [Thington](http://thington.com/), but hinted that it will be using this concept of conversation in conjunction with the “social graph” when it launches in early 2016.

-* Traditional light-bulbs are an interface an messaging bus.
+Traditional light-bulbs are an interface an messaging bus.
 A light-switch is a state messaging transport.
-* Adding connectivity to a bulb (*a la* Philips Hue) adds issues:
+Adding connectivity to a bulb (*a la* Philips Hue) adds issues:

-    - latency
+* latency
-    - state
+* state
-    - consensus
+* consensus
-    - trust
+* trust
-    - location
+* location
-    - power
+* power

-* Old scholarly article on the 8 fallacies of distributed computing:
+There's an 'old' scholarly article that outlines the 8 fallacies of distributed computing:

-    1. The network is reliable.
+* The network is reliable.
-    2. Latency is zero.
+* Latency is zero.
-    3. Bandwidth is infinite.
+* Bandwidth is infinite.
-    4. The network is secure.
+* The network is secure.
-    5. Topology doesn't change.
+* Topology doesn't change.
-    6. There is one administrator.
+* There is one administrator.
-    7. Transport cost is zero.
+* Transport cost is zero.
-    8. The network is homogeneous.
+* The network is homogeneous.

-* New fallacies of Distributes *Services*:
+Matt's “New fallacies of Distributes *Services*”:

-    1. Devices are powered.
+* Devices are powered.
-    2. Devices are reachable.
+* Devices are reachable.
-    3. Devices stay in one place.
+* Devices stay in one place.
-    4. Messages can be trusted.
+* Messages can be trusted.
-    5. Causality is unambiguous.
+* Causality is unambiguous.
-    6. All device state is known.
+* All device state is known.
-    7. There is one clock.
+* There is one clock.

-* How do we solve these issues?
+How do we solve these issues?
 Simple: a conversation.
 If the devices can 'talk' to one-another, they can iron out inconsistencies and neutralize many of the problems.